 International students will need a visa to study in most Latin American countries.
-Application procedures can be more or less demanding depending on the host country and your nationality.
-Below are visa guidelines for some of the most popular study destinations in the region, namely Brazil, Chile, Mexico, Colombia, Argentina and Peru.
+Application procedures can be more or less demanding, depending on the host country and your nationality.
+Below are visa guidelines for some of the most popular study destinations in the region.